Mobile App Download and Usage Statistics (2020)

 - Health — 23%

 Some of these categories need to be taken with a grain of salt.
 For example, look at the top three categories on the list.
-Those apps likely come pre-loaded on all Android devices.
+Those apps (such as messenger apps) likely come pre-loaded on all Android devices.

-But aside from that, this list is a good indication of what types of apps Android users have downloaded.
+But aside from that, this list is a good indication of what types of apps Android users have downloaded (apps like WhatsApp, Snapchat, Netflix, TikTok, Spotify, and Tinder).
 However, just because an app has been installed on a device, it doesn’t mean that it’s being used.
 We’ll discuss this concept in greater depth as we look at mobile app usage statistics.

 Mobile App Usage